instructor-ai/instructor/docs/examples/entity_resolution.md

 class DocumentExtraction(BaseModel):
     entities: List[Entity] = Field(
         ...,
-        description="Body of the answer, each fact should be its seperate object with a body and a list of sources", )
+        description="Body of the answer, each fact should be a separate object with a body and a list of sources", )
 ```